ahmedkhalifa367/MskSuggestionManagement/README.md

 # MSK Suggestion Management System

-This is a full-stack application I built to help manage MSK (Musculoskeletal) recommendations for employees.
-It's basically a Kanban board where you can assign health recommendations to people and track their progress.

-The idea came from a regional director who needed to reduce MSK-related absences in their company.
-They're using VIDA to generate recommendations, but they needed a way to actually track if employees are following through with them.

-## What This Does

 - **Backend API** (.NET 9) - Handles all the data and business logic
 - **Frontend** (Vue 3) - A drag-and-drop Kanban board for managing recommendations
 - **Database** - Stores employees, recommendations, and assignments (currently in-memory for demo)